 Company Profile: Inhibikase was founded in 2010 based on technology that was developed by Emory researchers focusing on host-targeted antiviral therapies.
 The company focuses on compounds that can be used to target a variety of diseases based on a common mechanism: the inhibition of certain cellular kinase pathways.
 The company has received FDA approval for a phase II trial in progressive multifocal leukoencephalopathy (PML) caused by the JC virus.

 Affiliation with Emory: Inhibikase was founded based on Emory technology from Daniel Kalman, PhD.
 Dr. Kalman is an Associate Professor in the Emory School of Medicine Department of Pathology and Laboratory Medicine.
 Dr. Kalman's lab is focused on understanding how bacterial and viral pathogens interface with the host and were the first to demonstrate that inhibition of non-receptor host tyrosine kinases can block replication and propagation of certain types of viruses in animals.
 He is the scientific founder of the company and continues to work on technology in host-targeted antivirals.

-President & CEO: Barry D. Quart
+Former President & CEO: Barry D. Quart

 Current Status: In 2012 Ardea Biosciences (formerly IntraBiotics) was aquired by AstraZeneca.

 Comnpany Profile: Ardea Biosciences is a biotechnology company focused on the development of small-molecule therapeutics for the treatment of serious diseases, specifically gout and cancer.
 IntraBiotics previously traded under the symbol IBPI.